 1. Past, present, or potential presence of interstate or foreign commerce;

-2. Physical capabilities for use by commerce as in paragraph (a) of 33 CFR Part 329.5; and
+2. Physical capabilities for use by commerce as in paragraph (a) of this section; and

 3. Defined geographic limits of the waterbody.